 Bibliometrics

-Bibliometrics is a big topic, below you will find general information on bibliometric measures and h-indexes.
+Bibliometrics is a broad topic.
+Here you can find general information on bibliometric measures and the h-index.

 What is bibliometrics?